 |From left to right: Wilhelm I, Friedrich III, and Wilhelm II|

 The year 1888 is known to this day in Germany as the Year of Three Emperors.
-It saw the end of the reign of Wilhelm I, the first Kaiser of a united Germanya and the brief reign of his son, Friedrich III, who was already terminally ill with throat cancer, and, upon his death.
-Friedrich reigned for only three months and upon his death, his son, Wilhelm II succeeded to the throne.
+It saw the end of the reign of Wilhelm I, the first Kaiser of a unified Germany and the brief reign of his son, Friedrich III, who was already terminally ill with throat cancer.
+Friedrich reigned for only three months and when he died, his son, Wilhelm II succeeded to the throne.
 He would be the last Hohenzollern to rule Prussia and preside over Germany, abdicating in 1918 following the Axis power’s disastrous defeat during World War I.

 Wilhelm I, born in 1797,was known for being a careful ruler who steered Germany towards reunification.
 Under his Minister President Otto von Bismarck, Prussia achieved the unification of Germany and the establishment of the German Empire.
 With this, Wilhelm guaranteed the supremacy of the Prussian Hohenzollern dynasty over other German petty states.
 Before succeeding as King of Prussia, in 1861, he served as his brother’s regent from 1858.
 At the start of his reign, Wilhelm was hailed for his eagerness to the promulgate the 1848 Constitution, which seemed to herald a New Era.
 His insistence, however, on reorganizing the army to increase efficiency and political reliability clash (1862) with the Chamber of Deputies.
 Rejecting the compromise suggested by Otto von Bismarck, whom he appointed as Prime Minister, William strengthened both his ascendancy over the army and his opposition to parliamentary control.
 He commanded the army with the advice of his other chief advisor, Helmuth K.B. von Molke.